Richard Christopher Carrington: Late life and demise

 But the lease by which he held his powers of useful work was unhappily running out.
 A severe attack of illness in 1865 left his health permanently impaired.
 In 1869, he married Rosa Ellen Jeffries (1845–75), and, having disposed of the brewery, he retired to Churt, Surrey, where, on the top of an isolated conical hill, 60 feet high, locally known as the Middle Devil's Jump, in a lonely and picturesque spot, he built a new observatory (ib. xxx.
 43).
 Its chief instrument was a large altazimuth on Steinheil's principle, but there are no records of observations made with it.
 He no longer attended the meetings of the RAS, and his last communication to it, 10 January 1873, was on the subject of a 'double altazimuth' of great size which he had thoughts of erecting (ib. xxxiii.
 118).

 A deplorable tragedy, however, supervened.
 On the morning of 17 November 1875 his wife was found dead in her bed, as it seemed, through an overdose of chloral.
 The event, combined perhaps with the censure on a supposed deficiency of proper nursing precautions conveyed by the verdict of the coroner's jury, tolled heavily on her husband's spirits.
 He left his house on the day of the inquest, and returned to it after a week's absence, only to find it deserted by his servants.
 He was seen to enter it on 27 November, but was never again seen alive.
 After a time some neighbour gave the alarm, the doors were broken open, and his dead body was found extended on a mattress locked into a remote apartment.
 A poultice of tea-leaves was tied over the left ear, as if for the relief of pain, and a post-mortem examination showed death to have resulted from an effusion of blood on the brain.
 A verdict of 'sudden death from natural causes' was returned.

 Legacy

 Carrington's manuscript books of sunspot observations and reductions, with a folio volume of drawings, were purchased after his death by Lord Lindsay (later Earl of Crawford), and presented to the Royal Astronomical Society (ib. xxxvi.
 249).
 To the same body Carrington bequeathed a sum of £2,000.
 Among his numerous contributions to scientific collections may be mentioned a paper 'On the Distribution of the Perihelia of the Parabolic and Hyperbolic Comets in relation to the Motion of the Solar System in Space,' read before the Astronomical Society, 14 December 1860 (Mem.
 R. A. Soc. xxix.
 355).
 The result, like that of Mohn's contemporaneous investigation, proved negative, and was thought to be, through uncontrolled conditions, nugatory; yet it perhaps conveyed an important truth as to the original connection of comets with the solar system.

+The only known photograph of him was discovered by Kate Bond of the Royal Astronomical Society in 2026.
+Carrington crater on the Moon is named after him.